Vehicle Controls & Behaviors

 A theoretical obstacle facing variational quantum algorithms is that they involve the introduction of a stochastic optimization problem as part of the classical outer loop.
 This optimization problem is generically non-convex, which greatly complicates the asymptotic complexity analysis.
 Although asymptotic speedups appear out of reach, it is nevertheless plausible that hybrid quantum-classical algorithms could provide valuable heuristics for solving problems of practical interest.
 Moreover since they involve stochastic optimization, they exhibit noise robustness and can be implemented on noisy intermediate-scale quantum computers with limited number of qubits.

 The primary objective is to develop Quantum algorithms for tackling hard computational problems arising in the field of autonomous ground vehicle systems research.
-In particular, we will explore the quantum approximate optimization landscape through the lens of information geometry, exploiting the strong analogy between quantum circuit architectures and deep neural networks.
+In particular, we explored the quantum approximate optimization landscape through the lens of information geometry, exploiting the strong analogy between quantum circuit architectures and deep neural networks.
 Specifically, we will draw on a toolbox of recently developed quantum-information-geometric optimization tools which have proven successful in Machine Learning and digital quantum computation.

 Publications: